Lamden/docs/docs/wallet/change_network.md

 sidebar_label: Change Network
 ---

-The Lamden Wallet can connect to two networks:
+The Lamden Vault can connect to two networks:

 1. **Lamden Mainnet**: This is the main Lamden Network where `TAU` is the currency that pays for transactions.
 2. **Lamden Testnet**: This is the main Lamden Network where `dTAU` is the currency that pays for transactions.